-The Board noted that, under the Advisory Agreement and with respect to the Fund, the Investment Adviser, subject to the supervision of the Board, is responsible for providing administrative services and overseeing the investment advisory services provided to the Fund under the same fee structure.
-Pursuant to the Sub-Advisory Agreement, the Sub-Adviser, subject to the supervision of the Investment Adviser and the Board is responsible for providing a continuous investment program and making purchases and sales of portfolio securities consistent with the Fund's investment objective and policies.
+The Board noted that, under the Agreement and with respect to the Fund, the Investment Adviser, subject to the supervision of the Board, is responsible for providing a continuous investment program and making purchases and sales of portfolio securities consistent with the Fund's investment objective and policies.
+The Board further noted that, as a combined investment advisory and administration agreement, the Agreement also contemplates the provision of administrative services by the Investment Adviser to the Fund within the same fee structure.

-The Board received and considered information during the December 12, 2023 meeting, and over the course of the previous year, regarding the nature, extent and quality of services provided to the Fund by the Investment Adviser including: the supervision of the Sub-Adviser, supervision of operations and compliance and regulatory filings, disclosures to Fund shareholders, general oversight of service providers, organizing Board meetings and preparing the materials for such Board meetings, assisting the Board (including the Independent Trustees in their capacity as Trustees), legal and Chief Compliance Officer services for the Trust, and other services necessary for the operation of the Fund.
+The Board received and considered information during the December 12, 2023 meeting, and over the course of the previous year, regarding the nature, extent and quality of services provided to the Trust and the Fund by the Investment Adviser including: portfolio management, the supervision of operations and compliance, preparation of regulatory filings, disclosures to Fund shareholders, general oversight of service providers, organizing Board meetings and preparing the materials for such Board meetings, assistance to the Board (including the Independent Trustees in their capacity as Trustees), legal and Chief Compliance Officer services for the Trust, and other services necessary for the operation of the Fund.

 The Board considered the resources of the Investment Adviser and BBH, as a whole, dedicated to the Fund noting that, pursuant to separate agreements, BBH also provides custody and fund accounting services to the Fund.
 The Board considered the depth and range of services provided pursuant to the Agreement, noting that the Investment Adviser also coordinates the provision of services to the Fund by affiliated and nonaffiliated service providers.

-The Board considered the scope and quality of services provided by the Investment Adviser under the Advisory Agreement.
+The Board considered the scope and quality of services provided by the Investment Adviser under the Agreement.
+The Board reviewed the qualifications of the key investment personnel primarily responsible for the day-to-day portfolio management of the Fund.
 The Board also considered the policies and practices followed by BBH and the Investment Adviser.
-The Board noted that during the course of its regular meetings it received reports on each of the foregoing topics.
-The Board concluded that, overall, they were satisfied with the nature, extent and quality of the investment advisory and administrative services provided, and expected to be provided, to the Fund pursuant to the Agreements.
-The Board received and considered information, during the meeting held on December 12, 2023, and over the course of the year, regarding the nature, extent and quality of services provided to the Fund by the Sub-Adviser, particularly portfolio management in light of the narrower scope of services performed by the Sub-Adviser.
-The Board also considered brokerage policies and practices and the standards applied in seeking best execution.
-The Board reviewed the qualifications of the key investment personnel primarily responsible for the day-to-day portfolio management of the Fund.
+The Board noted that during the course of its regular meetings, it received reports on each of the foregoing topics.
+The Board concluded that, overall, it was satisfied with the nature, extent and quality of the investment advisory and administrative services provided, and expected to be provided, to the Fund pursuant to the Agreement.